Red Lake Nation to receive $600,000 to connect tribal homes to clean electricity

 - Oops!Something went wrong.Please try again later.

 Mar.
-13—RED LAKE, Minn. — Red Lake Nation will receive $600,000 in federal funding to connect tribal homes to clean electricity, including homes previously not connected to electricity at all.
+13—RED LAKE — Red Lake Nation will receive $600,000 in federal funding to connect tribal homes to clean electricity, including homes previously not connected to electricity at all.

-The announcement came on Wednesday from U.S. Sens.
-Tina Smith, a member of the Senate Indian Affairs Committee, and Amy Klobuchar, both D-Minn.
+The announcement came on Wednesday from U.S. Senators Tina Smith, a member of the Senate Indian Affairs Committee, and Amy Klobuchar, both D-Minn.

 "For generations, Native American communities have been hurt by underinvestment and underfunding of basic infrastructure.
 Our transition to a clean energy economy can't leave Indian Country behind," Smith said in the release.
 "This funding gets us closer to ensuring every household in Minnesota, including on tribal lands, have access to clean electricity."